Carbon and climate

 Scope 3 GHG emissions

-Primark first completed this process in 2021 and this year reported 6,211 kt of CO2e for their Scope 3 emissions, which is a 12% decrease compared with 2023.
-This represents a 0.6% decrease against its 2018/19 baseline, despite the significant increase in volumes.
-This reduction was achieved through investments in its Environmental Sustainability team and in supplier factory efficiency programmes aimed at supporting GHG emission reductions through targeted training, upskilling, and energy-saving projects.
+Primark first completed this process in 2021 and in 2025 reported 5,993kt of CO₂e for its Scope 3 emissions, which is a 3% decrease compared with 2024.
+This represents a 4% decrease against its 2019 baseline.
+These reductions were achieved through investments in its Environmental Sustainability team, in supplier factory efficiency programmes aimed at supporting GHG emission reductions through targeted training, upskilling, and energy-saving projects and the increased use of primary data.
+Primark also supports suppliers in switching to renewable energy and requires its key suppliers to set their own carbon reduction targets.

 See our data page for more details on our Scope 3 emissions.